Magengruppe

 taking too much sugar with milk: Nat-p. in mouth

 after eating, Nat-m. and pyrosis after a meal: Nat-m.
-Acid conditions of stomach and bowels in children: Nat-p.
+Acid conditions of stomach and bowels in

 For children Nat-p. is pre-eminently the remedy, when acid conditions of stomach and bowels are frequent,

-when the whole body (stool), smell sour, in children fed with excess of milk and sugar: Nat-p.
-Flushed face from acidity: Nat-p.
+when the whole body, but especially the stool of the little patient, smell sour, in children fed with excess of milk and sugar: Nat-p.

 Hyperacidity: Calc-p.
 Nat-p.